Please note: this article is only applicable to websites built after November 2018.

 - Use the Header colour selectors to set the header colours to be used in this row.

 - Use the Font colour selector to set the text colour to be used in this row.

 - To add a background image to this row click Select Image.
 The image picker will appear and you can either upload an image to use or choose one from the library.

 - Click Save to apply your chosen settings to the row.

 - For advanced users only.
 See Styling your website for CSS additions.

 Reorder your rows

-- Click on the row you wish to move holding the mouse button down and move it to the required location.
+- Click on 3 lines to the left of the row you wish to move holding the mouse button down and move it to the required location.
 Release the mouse button.

-- Click the Save Changes button to save the new row order.
+- Click the Save Changes button at the bottom of the row list to save the new row order.